Understanding National Income: Importance & How It’s Measured

 - Double Counting: If intermediate goods are not excluded, it may result in inflated figures due to double counting.

-- Price Fluctuations: Inflation and deflation can distort the real value of national income over time.
+- Price Fluctuations: Inflation and deflation can distort the real value of it’s over time.

 - External Factors: Global economic conditions, exchange rates, and trade policies affect the measurement of national income.